Minimum Wage Confusion: Should We Follow State or Central Rates for Our Contract?

 srd-krasny

-We have signed a contract with a Central Govt organisation to undertake certain repair jobs.
-Our company and the Central Government organisations are in the same locality.
-On all working days we will be deputing our employees to do the job for a period of 3 months.
-Request clarify whether our employees to be paid with Minimum Wage of the State or of the Central Government.
+We have signed a contract with a Central Government organization to undertake certain repair jobs.
+Our company and the Central Government organization are in the same locality.
+On all working days, we will be deputing our employees to do the job for a period of 3 months.
+Request clarification on whether our employees should be paid the Minimum Wage of the State or that of the Central Government.

 umakanthan53